Superfluid Turbulence in the Kelvin Wave Cascade Regime

 \textbf{2.
 Kelvin Wave Cascade}\\

 The vortex tangle in superfluid turbulence is believed to undergo repeated reconnection processes generating Kelvin waves continually in the process.
 The Kelvin waves would then interact nonlinearly but locally in the spectral space to produce Kelvin waves at higher frequencies and hence creating a Kelvin-wave cascade.
-One may then consider energy to be fed into the Kelvin waves near a length scale of the order of $\ell$ which would then cascade smoothly through nonlinear processes to smaller length scales until it is dissipated via phonon radiation (Vinen \cite{Vin5}).
-One may then consider for the energy (or smoothed vortex line density (Svistunov \cite{Svi})) cascade in superfluid turbulence an inertial range of quasi-Kolmogorov type (Kozik and Svistunov \cite{Koz}) which is in a state of statistical quasi-equilibrium.
+One may then consider energy to be fed into the Kelvin waves near a length scale of the order of $\ell$ which would then cascade smoothly through nonlinear processes to smaller length scales (Walmsley et al. \cite{Wal2}) until it is dissipated via phonon radiation (Vinen \cite{Vin5}).
+One may then consider for the energy (or smoothed vortex line density (Svistunov \cite{Svi})) cascade in superfluid turbulence an inertial range of quasi-Kolmogorov type (Kozik and Svistunov \cite{Koz}) which is assumed to be in a state of statistical quasi-equilibrium\footnote{Though such a stipulation, because of the absence of vortex stretching in the Kelvin wave cascade regime, may superficially appear not to be on strong grounds, it is pertinent to note that a similar stipulation successfully applied to the two-dimensional fluid turbulence problem where there is no vortex stretching either.}.